radchukv/MEMs_BioMove/README.md

 ## Expected schedule

 We meet on 25-27th January 2023
 On 25th and 27th January we meet via zoom
-On 27th january we meet in-person
+On 27th January we meet in-person
 We will meet between 10:00 and 15:00 CET in two sessions:
 - 10:00 - 11:50 - morning session
 - 13:10 - 15:00 - afternoon session.